Social credit system: Conceptualization

 Blacklist system for judgment defaulters.
 This system is regulated by Supreme People's Court.

 As of 2023, the government has only created a system that is primarily focused on assessing businesses rather than on individuals, and consists of a database that collects the data on corporate regulation compliance from a number of government agencies.
-Kendra Schaefer, head of tech policy research at the Beijing-based consultancy firm Trivium China, had described the system in a report for the US government's US-China Economic and Security Review Commission, as being “roughly equivalent to the IRS, FBI, EPA, USDA, FDA, HHS, HUD, Department of Energy, Department of Education, and every courthouse, police station, and major utility company in the US sharing regulatory records across a single platform”.
+Kendra Schaefer, head of tech policy research at the Beijing-based consultancy firm Trivium China, had described the system in a report for the US government's US-China Economic and Security Review Commission, as being "roughly equivalent to the IRS, FBI, EPA, USDA, FDA, HHS, HUD, Department of Energy, Department of Education, and every courthouse, police station, and major utility company in the US sharing regulatory records across a single platform".
 The database can be openly accessed by any Chinese citizen on the newly created website called "Credit China".
 Its database also includes random information like a list of approved robot building companies, hospitals that have committed insurance fraud, universities that are deemed legitimate and a list of individuals who have defaulted on a court judgement.

-Implementation
+Social credit mechanisms in practice

 Social credit does not itself bring new restrictions; it focuses on increasing implementation of existing restrictions.
 Although the Chinese government announced in 2014 that it would implement a nationwide social credit system by 2020, as of 2023 no full-fledged system exists.

 Implementation of social credit is primarily focused on marketplace behavior.
 As of 2023, about 1% of companies and 0.3% of individuals receive social credit-related penalties per year.